kajdreef/slides/inf295-program-analysis/tosem17-dynamic-dependence-summaries/presentation.md

 ![](./img/abstract_summary.png)<!-- .element height="40%" width="50%" -->

-+ Sustitute p0 with O02 and p1 with i
++ Substitute p0 with O02 and p1 with i

 ----